Comic novel

 A comic novel is a novel-length work of humorous fiction.
 Many well-known authors have written comic novels, including P. G. Wodehouse, Henry Fielding, Mark Twain, and John Kennedy Toole.
 Comic novels are often defined by the author's literary choice to make the thrust of the work—in its narration or plot—funny or satirical in orientation, regardless of the putative seriousness of the topics addressed.

+Definition

-While many novels may contain passages or themes that are comic or humorous, the defining characteristic of this genre is that comedy is the framework and baseline of the story, rather than an occasional or recurring motif.
+Novels, books, plays, and many works of fiction or art can certainly contain and include passages or themes that are comic, humorous or satirical, but the defining characteristic of this genre is that comedy is the framework and baseline of the story, rather than an occasional or recurring motif.
+It is the through-line and organizing genre for the novel's tone, orientation and sensibility.
+A reader is not expected to 'find' or 'discover' a humorous moment within the reality of the text, rather, humor is the ongoing mood, like a comedy movie, rather than a movie that has some comedy or laughs within it.

 Literary scholars distinguish textual analysis on this basis; the theory being that a story by Mark Twain that is a satirical critique in its very origin, for example, must be understood differently than a more literal novelistic plot.

-American comic books first gained popularity in the 1930s, and their popularity has fluctuated over the years.
-Recently, the market for comic books has been expanding.
-Print and digital comic book sales are increasing.
-From Spider-Man to The Avengers to Wonder Woman, blockbuster films are introducing people to comic book superheroes and stories, which is increasing the readership.
-When writing comic books and graphic novels, it is essential to understand the distinction between comic books and graphic novels, as well as the demographics of the target audience.

-A comic book is ″a magazine containing sequences of comic strips″ The average modern comic book contains thirty-two pages, with twenty-two pages of comics and ten pages of advertisements.
-The standard page size is 6.625" x 10.25", with four to six panels per page.
-There are numerous types of comics, such as miniseries, one-shot, and ongoing.
-Four to six issues comprise a mini-series.
-A one-shot comic book is twenty-two pages long and contains an entire story.
-An ongoing comic is one that does not have a predetermined ending and continues until it is discontinued.
+The British academic and novelist David Lodge, in his book The Art of Fiction, identifies two basic sources of humor in the comic novel: situation (at the plot level) and style (at the textual level).
+According to him, "both depend crucially upon timing, that is to say, the order in which the words, and the information they carry, are arranged."

 Notable authors of comic novels

 British

 One of the most notable British comic novelists is P. G. Wodehouse, whose work follows on from that of Jerome K. Jerome, George Grossmith, and Weedon Grossmith (see The Diary of a Nobody).
 Saki's work is also significant, although his career was cut short by World War I.

-A. G. Macdonell and G. K. Chesterton also produced flights of whimsy.
+A. G. Macdonell and G. K. Chesterton also produced flights of whimsy related to the genre of comic novels.

 Henry Fielding's The History of Tom Jones, a Foundling was a notable mid-18th century work in the genre.

-More contemporary British humorists are George MacDonald Fraser, Tom Sharpe, Kingsley Amis, Terry Pratchett, Richard Gordon, Rob Grant, Douglas Adams, Evelyn Waugh, Anthony Powell, Nick Hornby, Helen Fielding, Eric Sykes, Leslie Thomas, Stephen Fry, Richard Asplin, Mike Harding, Joseph Connolly, and Ben Elton.
+Other contemporary British humorists include George MacDonald Fraser, Tom Sharpe, Kingsley Amis, Terry Pratchett, Richard Gordon, Rob Grant, Douglas Adams, Evelyn Waugh, Anthony Powell, Nick Hornby, Helen Fielding, Eric Sykes, Leslie Thomas, Stephen Fry, Richard Asplin, Mike Harding, Joseph Connolly, and Ben Elton.

 Irish

 James Joyce's Ulysses is considered by some to be a comic novel.
+However, it has literary goals beyond humor, or teaching through humor, with a deeper effort to channel authentic human thoughts and problems in the more traditional style.
+Critics have noted it is celebrated more for exploring people’s inner lives, in a striking way at the time, than making readers laugh.